 Create Twitter Cards and LinkedIn Previews with Rails

 Most sites are looking for special meta tags to render their previews.
-These meta tags are defined in the Open Graph protocol.
+These meta tags are defined by the Open Graph protocol.
 Additionally, Twitter introduced its own set for their Twitter Card previews.

 Used by all sites